TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/atf_integration.md

 \code
 make -s -j4 all DEVICE=am62x ATF_INTEGRATED_BOOT=no
 \endcode
+\endcond
 # Linker update in TF-A integrated flow

+\cond SOC_AM62LX
+- Since, TF-A expects BL33 (application core image) at the address 0x82000000, this address has been added in the linker script as the origin of the memory region DDR.
+  - Region before 0x82000000 of the DDR memory is being used by TF-A.

+        MEMORY {

+            DDR : ORIGIN =  0x82000000, LENGTH = 0x2000000
+            AMP_SHM : ORIGIN = 0x99000000, LENGTH = 0x4000
+        }

+- Since, TF-A keeps the PC at the above address after it's exit, we expect our startup code to be present at this memory address.
+  - Hence, a section containing the startup code has been created and it is added before all the other sections.

+            /* Keeping the .text.boot:_c_int00 section of the code at the ATF Jump address to ensure the code entry point is from this address. */
+            .text.boot:_c_int00 : AT (0x82000000) {} > DDR
+\endcond
+\cond !SOC_AM62LX
 - Since, TF-A expects BL33 (application core image) at the address 0x80080000, this address has been added in the linker script as the origin of the memory region DDR.
   - Region before 0x80080000 of the DDR memory is being used by TF-A.
         MEMORY {

             DDR : ORIGIN =  0x80080000, LENGTH = 0x2000000